CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![](media/gs-g-et-33.png)

-1. In the New Integration Runtime (Self-hosted) Node leave default and click on **Finish**.
+1. In the New Integration Runtime (Self-hosted) Node, leave the default and click on **Finish**.

    ![](media/gs-g-et-34.png)

-1. Wait for the Integration Runtime to be successful to continue further.
+1. Wait for the Integration Runtime to be successful before continuing further.

    ![](media/gs-g-et-35.png)